 Harder Kulm Funicular: The funicular station (also called the Harder railway station) is a short walk from the Interlaken Ost train station.
-Trains leave every 30 minutes with hours of operation roughly from 9 am to 9 pm (mid-April through November).
-Tickets start at 16 CHF.
+Trains leave every 30 minutes with hours of operation roughly from 9 am to 9 pm (mid-April through late November).
+Round-trip tickets start at 34 CHF.
 Click here for updated hours and pricing information.

 Lauterbrunnen is a small town that is nestled in the Lauterbrunnen Valley.
 This is one of the most famous and the most picturesque towns in the Jungfrau region.
 Rustic houses, Swiss chalets, hotels, and restaurants all tumble together, while Staubbach Falls cascades down the sheer cliff next to the town.

 Most likely, you will pass through Lauterbrunnen while traveling to Mürren, Jungfraujoch, or Schilthorn, and it is worth it to take a little extra time to stroll through town and enjoy the views.